metal3-io/metal3-docs/design/single-pod-helm-chart.md

 ### Implementation Details/Notes/Constraints [optional]

-Initial implementation includes 2 Helm charts that create corresponding pods in a Kubernetes cluster:
+Initial implementation includes a Helm chart that creates single pod deployment with Metal3 and Ironic components containers in a Kubernetes cluster.

-* Ironic pod
-* Metal3 pod

 The charts shall be added as a separate repository in metal3-io space.
+Proposed name for the repository is ``metal3-helm-chart``.

 ### Risks and Mitigations